ctuning/ck-mlperf/README.md

 ### Run the TFLite image classification client

-Connect an Android device via USB and run the client:
+Connect an Android device to your host machine via USB and run the client:
 ```
 $ ck run program:image-classification-tflite --target_os=android23-arm64
 ...